demisto/content/Packs/jamf/Integrations/jamf_v2/README.md

 ### jamf-computer-lock
 ***
-Will send a "DeviceLock" command to a computer which will then reboot it and lock the computer with a passcode.
+Will send the "DeviceLock" command to a computer.
+This command logs the user out of the computer, restarts the computer, and then locks the computer.
+Optional: Displays a message on the computer when it locks.
+To unlock the computer, the user must enter the passcode that you specified when you sent the Lock Computer command.
+For further information, please read the “Managing Computers → Settings and Security Management for Computers → Remote Commands for Computers” section in the official documentation (choose the relevant version first): https://www.jamf.com/resources/product-documentation/jamf-pro-administrators-guide/

 #### Base Command